TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_posts/2022-09-02-Project-Summary.md

 Important Links:

-* All trained models are available [here](https://drive.google.com/drive/u/1/folders/1j2nnmfvRdQF5Ypfv1p3QF2p2dpNbXzkt).
+* All the trained models are available [here](https://drive.google.com/drive/u/1/folders/1j2nnmfvRdQF5Ypfv1p3QF2p2dpNbXzkt).
-* All simulation videos are available [here](https://drive.google.com/drive/folders/1ovjuWjSy-ea7YtgnaSsgVsHnbo0HJY1A?usp=sharing)
+* All the simulation videos are available [here](https://drive.google.com/drive/folders/1ovjuWjSy-ea7YtgnaSsgVsHnbo0HJY1A?usp=sharing)

 ## PyTorch Framework

-PyTorch also support similar optimization strategies.
-There is support of TorchScript for inference and just changing the framework (from TF to PyTorch) show quite a performance difference.
-Most of the optimization strategies only support CPU inference, which could a major downside.
+PyTorch also supports similar optimization strategies.
+There is the support of TorchScript for inference and just changing the framework (from TF to PyTorch) shows quite a performance difference.
+Most of the optimization strategies only support CPU inference, which could be a major downside.
 I still received comparable and mostly better results with PyTorch.
-There are total 6 strategies implemented.
+There is a total of 6 strategies implemented.

-The following issues and PR's are created during that period:
+The following issues and PRs are created during that period:

 * Issue - [AttributeError: 'Brain' object has no attribute 'suddenness_distance' #397](https://github.com/JdeRobot/BehaviorMetrics/issues/397) solved by [PR #399](https://github.com/JdeRobot/BehaviorMetrics/pull/399).
 * Issue: [Issue using Pytorch quantized models #396](https://github.com/JdeRobot/BehaviorMetrics/issues/396) solved by [Update PyTorch requirements #400](https://github.com/JdeRobot/BehaviorMetrics/pull/400)